 Study: Average Engagement Ring Cost

-Men spend an average of $5,225 on their bride's engagement ring.
-But surprisingly, most women think that is too much.
-See what our latest study revealed.
+Men spend an average of $5,225 on an engagement ring.
+Surprisingly, most women think it's too much.
+See what this study revealed.

 If you're shopping for an engagement ring, you're probably wondering how much other couples spend.
-Read our report to see just what others are doing.
+See below what others are doing.
+And get some insight into the most important factors.

 Average Engagement Ring Costs